lmagyar/homeassistant-addon-samba-interface/samba/DOCS.md

 - If omitted, it is backward compatible with the official add-on: Samba will listen on all supported interfaces of Home Assistant (see `> ha network info`), but if there are no supported interfaces, Samba will exit with an error.

-- In case of an empty list (`interfaces: []`, this is the default) Samba will run on all interfaces and list possible interface values as warning in the log.
+- In case of an empty list (`interfaces: []`, this is the default) Samba will run on all interfaces and list possible interface values as notice in the log.

 - For possible interfaces see `> ifconfig` or `> ip link show`.